SheMed Raises $50M to Scale Personalised Women's Health Services

 LONDON, Oct.
-23, 2025 /PRNewswire/ -- SheMed, the female-founded health technology company changing how women access personalised healthcare, today announced it has raised $50 million to further develop its innovative health platform and advance new breakthroughs for preemptive healthcare.
+23, 2025 /PRNewswire/ -- SheMed, the female-founded health technology company changing how women access personalised healthcare, today announced it has raised $50 million at a $1bn valuation to further develop its innovative health platform and advance new breakthroughs for preemptive healthcare.

-The new funding will be used to expand SheMed's UK operations, scaling its medical and technology teams, strengthening clinical infrastructure and enhancing its data-driven capabilities.
+The new funding will be used to scale SheMed's medical and technology teams, strengthen clinical infrastructure and enhance its data-driven capabilities.
 The investment will also support new research and patient-experience initiatives designed to improve access to high-quality, personalised care for women across the UK.

 "For more than a decade, I searched for answers to an undiagnosed health issue," said Olivia Ferro, Co-Founder and CEO of SheMed.
 "As a GLP-1 patient myself, I know how transformative the right diagnosis and treatment can be.
 We built SheMed to give women the personalised support I struggled to find: care that listens, understands and empowers."